Phonics and Early Reading

 Intent

 At Woodlands Primary School, we passionately believe that teaching children to read and write independently, as quickly as possible, is one of the core purposes of primary school.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.
 We believe that phonics provides the foundations of learning to make the development into fluent reading and writing easier.
 Through phonics, all children, including those with SEND and vulnerable children, learn to segment words to support their spelling ability and blend sounds to read words.
-The teaching of phonics is of high priority and any gaps in knowledge are immediately addressed through the teaching of extra, personalised sessions.
+The teaching of phonics is of high priority.
+In line with Reading Framework 2023 we ensure that ‘children keep up from the start’ and any gaps in knowledge are immediately addressed through the teaching of extra, personalised sessions.

 Implementation